ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 </amp-analytics>
 ```

-Here the publisher has enabled both `group1` and `group2`.
+In the above example, both group1 and group2 have been enabled.
 Any groups that have not been specifically enabled will be ignored.
 The runtime will then resolve all of these enabled variables, and merge them into a single `configRewriter.vars` object that will be sent to the configuration rewriter url.
 In this example the request body would look something like this:
 ```json
 /* Sent to configuration rewriter server. */ "configRewriter": {